-Further variant prioritization based on networks, tissue specificity, and allelic activity.
+Further variant prioritization based on networks, tissue specificity, eQTLs and allelic activity.
 After performing annotation-based assessment of identified SVs, the following functional features will be used for prioritization.

 i) Network connectivity.
 We will examine the network topological properties of the genomic elements affected by identified SVs.
 Variants disrupting regulatory elements with high connectivity—network hubs and bottlenecks—will be upweighted based on their scaled centrality scores.

-ii) Ubiquitous specificity.
+ii) Ubiquitous activity.
 We will evaluate the impact of SVs in an epigenetic context to identify tissue-specific phenotypic effects that are strongly influenced by SVs.
 We will prioritize SVs impacting genes, ncRNAs, and TF binding sites active in multiple tissues.